micheldpcarlos/portfolio/portfolio/not-finished.md

 ### Passive job search 👋🏼

-When interested in new opportunities, I start answering LinkedIn contacts, updating the PDF version of my resume, and making myself more visible to recruiters.
+When interested in new opportunities, I start answering contacts, updating the PDF version of my resume, and making myself more visible to recruiters.
 I call this phase passive job search.
 I'm really interested, but I'm not investing too much time and effort into it.

 ### Active job search 👔